People ask me a lot about subquery, so I thought let’s answer with an article touching a bit of everything about subquery.

 - A view created by using a subquery cannot be updated.

 - The select list of a subquery introduced with

 EXISTS, by convention, has an asterisk (*) instead of a single column name.
 The rules for a subquery introduced with

 EXISTS are the same as those for a standard select list, because a subquery introduced with

 FALSE, instead of data.

 Join Vs SubQueries

-I was looking for this answer and though it’s not a verified answer but yes,it’s true in most cases. refer this :http://stackoverflow.com/questions/2577174/join-vs-subquery
+I was looking for this answer and though it’s not a verified answer but yes, it’s true in most cases.
+Refer to this: http://stackoverflow.com/questions/2577174/join-vs-subquery

 I am not building something new but assembled all the questions and answers related to subquery which keeps on bugging me day and night.
-I hope this will be useful for people looking for answers at one place.please mail me at firstname.lastname@example.org
+I hope this will be useful for people looking for answers in one place.
+Please email me at firstname.lastname@example.org

 - Nice reference for C# evolution Part 2